FelipeNovais/Reciprocal-Plot-Example/README.md

-Asymptote-Plot-Example
+Reciprocal-Plot-Example
 ======================

-Asymptote function plot using Matplolib for Python.
+Reciprocal function plot using Matplolib for Python.